Transfer and Visiting Students

 Because most transfer students usually are not admitted until late in the summer, it is important that they begin the financial aid application process as soon as possible [filing the FAFSA, obtaining the appropriate federal loan (Direct Stafford, Direct Graduate PLUS) Master Promissory Note/MPN, applying for approval on private educational loans].
 We ask that you complete your application for loan assistance only after accepting Columbia’s offer of admission, by submitting to our office the Financial Aid Questionnaire, applicable MPN(s) and/or private loan applications, and all required supporting documents (e.g., SAR, Verification form, taxes, etc.).

-The Financial Aid Office will make every effort to expedite your loan applications so that you may have your funds early in the term and, if possible, by the start of classes.
+The Financial Aid Office will make every effort to expedite your loan applications so that you may have your funds early in the semester and, if possible, by the start of classes.

 U.S. Citizens and Eligible Noncitizens

 International students (not U.S. citizens and not eligible noncitizens) are not eligible for federally guaranteed assistance programs.
 In addition, they need to provide a U.S. cosigner in order to apply for most private educational loan programs.
 Please refer to the Private Loans section and the Columbia University Student Financial Services website for additional information.
 We strongly advise all international students seeking educational loans to secure an eligible cosigner as early as possible.

 Columbia Law School J.D.
 Students Approved for Study at Another U.S. Law School

-Columbia Law School J.D. students who are granted permission to study at another U.S. law school for credit toward satifaction of the J.D. requirements, and who will be borrowing educational loans to meet their cost of education, must notify the Columbia Law School Financial Aid Office (FAO) as early as possible of their decision to register at their host school.
+Columbia Law School J.D. students who are granted permission to study at another U.S. law school for credit toward satisfaction of the J.D. requirements, and who will be borrowing educational loans to meet their cost of education, must notify the Columbia Law School Financial Aid Office (FAO) as early as possible of their decision to register at their host school.
 Ideally, such notification should be made before the FAO has certified the student’s loan application(s).